iZhangHui/CppPrimer/CH16_TemplatesAndGenericProgramming/exercises/README.md

 >In the “Key Concept” box on page 108, we noted that as a matter of habit C++ programmers prefer using != to using <.
 Explain the rationale for this habit.

+The reason is that more class defines "!=" rather than "<".
+Doing so can reduce the number of requirement of the class used with a template class.

 ## Exercise 16.9
 >What is a function template?
 What is a class template?